-Along with the Our Father prayer, the prayer of Psalm 23 is one of my favourite prayers.
+Along with the Holy Spirit prayer, the prayer of Psalm 23 is one of my favourite prayers.

 The Lord's My Shepherd prayer affirms the abundance of God.

-We pray this psalm to know the strength of God, regardless of our circumstances.
+This psalm prayer allows us to affirm the provision and abundance of God regardless of our circumstances.

 The Lord is My Shepherd prayer takes us beyond any present turmoil into the joy of God.